Michael Nielsen on how hard it is to write well

-For me, serious writing helped me understand & to some extent implement what Grothendieck was saying.
+For me, serious writing helped me understand and to some extent implement what Grothendieck was saying.
 An early example was The Future of Science.
-That looks simple and easy to read, but took a month of fulltime work to write, and much longer to distill the ideas.
+That looks simple and easy to read, but took a month of full-time work to write, and much longer to distill the ideas. (#)

 I realize that, ironically, this isn’t a terribly good description.
-At its core is a way of using writing to explore some very fundamental set of questions, approaching them as if from scratch, & pushing through to a novel clarity & simplicity.
-It’s excruciating & transformative.
+At its core is a way of using writing to explore some very fundamental set of questions, approaching them as if from scratch, and pushing through to a novel clarity & simplicity.
+It’s excruciating & transformative. (#)